mpenning/polymer/README.rst

 was doing and resubmits that task as well.
 This definitely is not fool-proof;
 however, it's a helpful feature.

+Once TaskMgr().supervise() finishes, a list of object instances is returned.
+You can store per-task results as an attribute of each object instance.

 Usage
 -----